Refereed Journal Articles

 Osborne, Elizabeth A. “Yankee Consternation in the Deep South: Worshipping at the Altars of Steel.”
 Theatre Symposium 13 (2005): 51-67.

 Abstract: In this article, I explore how Altars of Steel—a southern social-labor drama described as the FTP’s “most important southern production”—both reflected and challenged the social, political, and economic hegemony of the South, and suggest that these challenges prevented the FTP from laying a solid foundation in the southern region.

 Refereed Book Chapters

 Osborne, Elizabeth A. “Dynamo: Hallie Flanagan and the Vassar Experimental Theatre.”
-Women, Collective Creation, and Devised Performance, edited by Kathryn Syssoyeva and Scott Proudfit.
-New York: Palgrave Macmillan Press, 18 manuscript pages.
-Forthcoming.
+In Women, Collective Creation, and Devised Performance, edited by Kathryn Syssoyeva and Scott Proudfit.
+New York: Palgrave Macmillan Press, 2016.
+67-80.